-The Kyoto College of Graduate Studies for Informatics (KCGI) celebrates its 15th anniversary on November 1, 2018.On October 26, a commemorative ceremony was held in the main hall of the KCGI Kyoto Station Satellite Hall, where students and faculty members celebrated the occasion and pledged further development.In his ceremonial address, President Toshihide Ibaraki of KCGI said, "In recent years, the number of students from all over the world, including Asia, has been increasing, and we are building our position as a global graduate school.In the future, we will further promote the development of education in Japan and overseas," he said, describing the current status of KCGI, which continues to develop steadily.
+The Kyoto College of Graduate Studies for Informatics (KCGI) celebrates its 15th anniversary on November 1, 2018.Prior to this, on October 26, a commemorative ceremony was held in the main hall of the KCGI Kyoto Station Satellite, where students and faculty members celebrated and pledged to continue to grow.KCGI President Toshihide Ibaraki said in his address, "In recent years, the number of students enrolling in KCGI from all over the world, including Asia, has been increasing, and KCGI is building its position as a global graduate school.In the future, we will further promote the development of education in Japan and abroad," he said, describing the current status of KCGI, which continues to grow steadily.

-Then, Associate Professor Takao Nakaguchi of KCGI gave a commemorative lecture titled "25 years with kcg.edu".kcg.edu is the emblem of the KCG Group, including KCGI and Kyoto Computer Gakuin (KCG).After graduating from KCG, Associate Professor Nakaguchi entered KCGI as a working student when it opened in 2004.After completing KCGI in 2006, I worked at NTT Advanced Technology Corporation, and in 2014 I moved to the Graduate School of Informatics, Kyoto University as a researcher.I wrote my doctoral thesis, "A Study of Distributed Service Infrastructure for Multilingual Communication," at Kyoto University, and received the degree of Doctor of Informatics in September 2017.Associate Professor Nakaguchi is the first KCG graduate and KCGI alumnus to receive a doctorate from Kyoto University.
+KCGI Associate Professor Takao Nakaguchi then gave a commemorative lecture titled "25 years with kcg.edu.kcg.edu is the emblem of the KCG Group, including KCGI and Kyoto Computer Gakuin (KCG).Associate Professor Nakaguchi graduated from KCG and entered KCGI as a working student when it opened in 2004.After completing KCGI in 2006, he worked at NTT Advanced Technology Corporation before moving to a research fellowship at the Graduate School of Informatics, Kyoto University in 2014.I wrote my doctoral dissertation "Research on Distributed Service Infrastructure for Multilingual Communication" at Kyoto University and received my doctoral degree (Informatics) in September 2017.Associate Professor Nakaguchi is the first KCG graduate and KCGI alumnus to receive a doctorate from Kyoto University.

-Looking back on his own life, Associate Professor Nakaguchi talked about how fast IT has progressed and changed society, and how his experiences and personal connections at the KCG Group helped him to respond to the changes as an engineer and researcher.
-In his lecture, he introduced the "Future Environment Laboratory" (jointly established by the KCG Group and Nihon Unisys), which is an initiative to connect this trend to the next generation.Then, Associate Professor Nakaguchi called on the students, "Let's continue to challenge teachers at kcg.edu and aim to become human resources who can change the society by acquiring advanced technology.
+In his speech, Associate Professor Nakaguchi reflected on his life and talked about how quickly IT has advanced and changed society, how he was helped by his experiences and connections at KCG Group in order to respond to these changes as an engineer and researcher, and introduced the "Future Environment Lab" (jointly established by KCG Group and Nihon Unisys), an initiative to connect this trend to the next generation.Associate Professor Nakaguchi then called on the students to "continue to challenge the teachers at kcg.edu, acquire advanced skills, and become people who can make a difference in society.

 On November 1, 2018, the commemorative ceremony for the 55th anniversary of KCG and the 15th anniversary of KCGI will be held at the The Kyoto College of Graduate Studies for Informatics Kyoto Ekimae Satellite (Kyoto Computer Gakuin Kyoto Ekimae School) University Hall.
-The event will be held with many guests from Kyoto and other countries and universities.Afterwards, a celebration party will be held at Rihga Royal Hotel Kyoto.
+The event will be held with many guests from Kyoto and other countries and universities.The celebration will be held at the Rihga Royal Hotel Kyoto afterwards.